open-component-model/ocm/docs/reference/ocm_controller_uninstall.md

-## ocm controller install &mdash; Install Either A Specific Or Latest Version Of The Ocm-Controller.
-Optionally Install Prerequisites Required By The Controller.
+## ocm controller uninstall &mdash; Uninstalls The Ocm-Controller And All Of Its Dependencies

 ### Synopsis

 ```
-ocm controller install controller {--version v0.0.1}
+ocm controller uninstall controller
 ```

 ### Options